Rhode Island Counseling License Requirements

 Rhode Island Counseling Career and Salary Information

-While many practice areas in the state did not report data, the one that reported the highest number of counselors in Rhode Island and that pays the highest annual salary is educational, guidance, school, and vocational counseling with 1,050 counselors earning an average of $62,800 a year.4 This average salary is above the national average of $60,160 for counselors in the field and is also above the median household income in Rhode Island of $61,043.4,1 The field of rehabilitation counseling reported 560 employed in the state, earning an average annual salary of $57,430, which also far exceeds the national average of $39,930 for that practice area.5
+While several practice areas in the state did not report data, the one that reported the highest number of counselors in Rhode Island is educational, guidance, and career counseling and advising with 990 counselors.
+The area of substance abuse, behavioral disorder, and mental health counseling reported the highest average salary, at $64,640 a year.1,3 This is well above the national average of $53,490 for counselors in the field.1 The field of rehabilitation counseling reported 410 employed in the state, with an average annual salary of $60,230, which also far exceeds the national average of $44,740 for that practice area.4

 Counseling Associations in Rhode Island